swagathushetty/swagathushetty/README.md

-# Hi there I am swagath shetty and I am a full stack developer 👋
+# Hi there I am swagath shetty and I am a full stack developer based in Navi-Mumbai 👋

 ---
-I have worked as a front end developer(React and React Native) working on web and native mobile apps for clients based in the US and the middle east
+I have worked as a front end developer(React and React Native) working on web and native mobile apps

 Things that I bring to the table ->